 ‘creating an environment that stimulates people and responds to who they are’.

 With this in mind, an office should encourage people to get out of their chairs, move around, collaborate and talk to each other.
-In turn, this can help to create a happy and healthy atmosphere in the workplace.
+In turn, this can help to create a happy and healthy atmosphere in the workplace, and improve office productivity.

 Providing the means for workers to connect and brainstorm with each other creates unity and a higher quality of work.
 So, make sure communal areas where workers can come together are included in your office whether it be boardrooms or casual collaborative spaces.

 Having collaborative nooks and spaces where you can communicate on the fly without having to pre-book a meeting room also fosters innovation and promotes efficiency in the workplace.

 Are the office chairs in your workplace comfortable to sit on?
 Consider swapping out your standard office chairs for ergonomic office furniture.
 With most of us sitting at our computers for long periods of time, it makes sense to invest in chairs that are ergonomically designed for improved comfort and back support.

 It’s also worth considering the benefits of adjustable desks and conference tables.
 Research shows that sitting down too much can be harmful for our health, hence why standing desks are becoming more popular.
 People say they feel more alert during the day when working from a standing desk, so having this option available to your staff could also have a significant impact on productivity.

 Have you or your employees been struggling with headaches, fatigue, eye strain, irritability or depression?
 If so, it could have something to do with your office lighting.
 Make sure there are enough lights and bulbs throughout the office to light up the room adequately.
 By having adequate lighting in the office, it’s much easier for employees to remain focused.